 - Shielded Containers Change Request (PDF) (9 pp, 595K)

 - Analysis Report Performance Assessment (PDF) (51 pp, 602K)

-On December 7, 2007, and April 15, 2008, EPA submitted comments to DOE regarding their Shielded Containers planned change request.
+On December 7, 2007, and April 15, 2008, the EPA submitted comments to the DOE regarding their Shielded Containers planned change request.
 These comments can be viewed below in Adobe (.pdf) format: